 Gollwitzer, A., Martel, C., Brady, W.J., Pärnamets, P., Freedman, I.G., Knowles, E.D., & Van Bavel, J.J.
 (2020).
 Partisan differences in physical distancing are linked to health outcomes during the COVID-19 pandemic.
 Nature Human Behaviour.

 Gollwitzer, A., Martel, C., McPartland, J., & Bargh, J.A.
 (2019).
-Autism spectrum traits predict higher social psychological skill.
+Commentary: Reply to Taylor et al.: Acknowledging the multidimensionality of autism when predicting social psychological skill.
 Proceedings of the National Academy of Sciences.

 Gollwitzer, A., Schwörer, B., Stern, C., Gollwitzer, P. M., & Bargh, J. A. (2017).
 Up and down regulation of a highly automatic process: Implementation intentions can both increase and decrease social projection.
 Journal of Experimental Social Psychology, 70, 19-26.

 Weinreich, A., & Gollwitzer, A. (2016).
 Automaticity and affective responses in valence transfer: Insights from the crossmodal auditory-visual paradigm.
 Psychology of Music.
 Advance online publication. doi: 10.1177/0305735615626519